Quest Bars Review

 5. They could make you go bald

 You were sure whey protein was good for you, right?
 Not so fast.
 All whey protein is not created equal.
-This is a really important topic and there are a lot of misconceptions out there, so we need to return to it.
+I know I already brought this up, but it’s a really important topic and there are a lot of misconceptions out there, so we need to return to it.

 Grass-fed whey protein concentrate is most certainly good for you.